evkx/evkx.github.io/content/models/zeekr/x/X_Long_Range_RWD/_index.md

 A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/zeekr/x/x_long_range_rwd/screens_1_st.jpg" title="Zeekr X Long Range RWD" width="2280" height="1282"  >}}

+### Steering Wheel

+The Zeekr X Long Range RWD is equipped with a single type of steering wheel:

+- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+It also provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

 ## Infotainment